 The IBERIT corners look about on par with the Fujinon 35mm f2.
 The Fujinon 35mm f1.4 is much better here.

 Kipon 35mm f2.4 Review | Bottom Line

 For Full Frame Shooters

-The Handevision sits in a nice place in terms of the price for the image quality you get.
+The Kipon sits in a nice place in terms of the price for the image quality you get.
 When they go on sale, these lenses are totally worth it.
-I three lenses for several hundred dollars off and am waiting for more sales to buy more Handevision lenses.
+I three lenses for several hundred dollars off and am waiting for more sales to buy more Kipon lenses.